czerwonk/routing-rocks-policy-role/README.md

 * we will only configure 1 router
 * we have an downstream with the imaginary ASN 12345 announcing AS_EXAMPLE
 * we have an upstream with the imaginary ASN 54321
+* we will ensure that traffic to our upstreams customers will stay local by using a special rule
 * we do RPKI-validation and the validator is running on localhost (port 3323)
 * the setup is IPv6-only (IPv4 is configurred in the same way)